docsmith-darshan/tom_theme/pages/mydoc/my_doc_Installation_Wizard.md

 ---

-After you've completed the installation process, you've to run the installation wizard to complete the setup.
+After the ownCloud files are installed, you've run the installation wizard to complete the setup.

 **Procedure**